Nobody (Wonder Girls song)

-"Nobody" is a song by South Korean girl group Wonder Girls, taken from their first extended play The Wonder Years: Trilogy (2008).
+"Nobody" is a song by the South Korean girl group Wonder Girls, taken from their first extended play The Wonder Years: Trilogy (2008).
 It was written and produced by Park Jin-young, with additional songwriting by Rhee Woo-seok.
 Musically, "Nobody" is retro-inspired dance-pop song that lyrically conveys the affections the members' have towards their lovers.
-The song was first released in South Korea on September 22, 2008 by JYP Entertainment, and was re-released in English on June 26, 2009, where it was included in their next EP 2 Different Tears (2010).
+The song was first released in South Korea on September 22, 2008, by JYP Entertainment, and was re-released in English on June 26, 2009, where it was included in their next EP 2 Different Tears (2010).
 A Japanese version of the song was included on their debut Japanese EP, Nobody for Everybody (2012).

 "Nobody" was a commercial success; it was a top search term in South Korea upon its release and ranked number one on various digital music sites.
 In the United States, the English version of the track set a milestone in K-pop—it was the first song by a Korean artist to appear on the US Billboard Hot 100, entering at number 76 on the chart issue dated October 31, 2009.
 In 2017, Billboard named "Nobody" one of the greatest girl group songs of all time.

 Three music videos for "Nobody" were filmed: versions in Korean, English, and Japanese.
 In South Korea, promotions for the single featured the group performing it on various music programs throughout late 2008.
 A performance of "Nobody" on M Countdown uploaded by Mnet that November became the most viewed K-pop video on the platform, and became the first K-pop video to surpass 50 million views in 2011.
 In the US, the group performed it as part of the opening act for Jonas Brothers World Tour 2009.